footkol/Portfolio/Data Cleaning/Clean and Analyse Employee Exit Surveys/README.md

-This project is aimed at applying data cleaning skills to practice.
+This project is aimed at applying data cleaning skills with pandas to practice.